 Mental Health State Program

-In 2018, the State budget of the Mental Health Program has been increased by 5 mln and comprised 21 mln in total.
+In 2018, the State budget of the Mental Health Program has been increased by 5 mill and comprised 21 mill in total.

 Financing of community-based services has been increased.
 In particular, 54% of the budget resources has been directed to community-based services.
-The budget of the community-based psychiatric services was determined in accordance with the number of population in bounded area and throughout the country 11 community-based mobile teams will be financed (last year only 3 mobile teams were financed).
+The budget of the community-based mental health services was determined in accordance with the number of population in bounded area and throughout the country 11 community-based mobile teams will be financed (last year only 3 mobile teams were financed).
 The budget for each mobile team is also increased and as a result, more beneficiaries will be able to use the mental health services in Tbilisi and in the regions as well.

 Under the new financial conditions, balance between the community and hospital services is 40-60%, which is defined by the Strategic Development Plan for Mental Health 2015-2020.

+Source: SSA

 State Program for the Treatment of Drug Abuse